Originally Posted on Oct 10, 2017 - Updated Feb 09, 2018

 Now, here is where it gets interesting.

 Server Technology takes a unique approach to the placement of the outlets on the power strip with a method called ‘Alternating Phase.’
 Traditional PDUs have the X, Y, and Z phases grouped together: X,X,X; Y,Y,Y; Z,Z,Z. In an Alternating Phase configuration, those phases are grouped X,Y,Z; X,Y,Z; X,Y,Z. Plugging into a different phase is then a matter of inches, not a long power cord run to the bottom of the rack.
-To get a visual, take a look at our Technical Note to see pictures of the resulting differences between the two methodologies.
+To get a visual, take a look at our executive summary to see pictures of the resulting differences between the two methodologies.

 Want to learn more about Alternating Phase?
 Take a deeper dive inside the executive summary.